 Simulation parameters include the epoch timebase (1ms to 1000ms), the server's epoch utilization and activation limits, and server plasticity and regulation parameters.

 While the model's source code describes the functional aspects of the model, the layout is handled by the compiler (unless overridden by the designer).
 The Model Layout View displays the model in 3D Model Space, and allows the user to click on objects to zoom into and out of their internal structure.
-Additionally, as shown in this figure, activated nodes in a running system are shown, so that it can readily be seen from this display that the camera is properly feeding the first node array on Server0, the middle array is properly receiving data on Server1, and the third node array on Server2 is receiving data from Server1.

 When a model has been compiled successfully, it may be deployed to all the servers in a server set with a single click (see the Generate button in the pictures).
-Generation may take seconds, minutes, or hours, depending on the size and complexity of the model.
+Generation can take seconds, minutes, or hours, depending on the size and complexity of the model.

 Simulations are controlled from the Workbench Projects tab.
 When a project is opened, its simulation may be assigned to a server set, loaded and unloaded on the server set, and started, paused, or stopped.